 THE MAYTA TEAM

-Our friend George Khouri graciously creates all the graphics and animations for the show.
+Our friend George Khouri is the show's illustrator who graciously creates all the animations for the show.
 We are forever indebted to him.
 And of course our son has a lot to say on how we do things.
 He definitely has his opinions!

 Every decision - from the bear to the soft colors to the way B speaks - is pulled from research and various parenting techniques.
 Our goal, as parents, is to create content that is gentle, kind and engaging; content that encourages kids to imagine, participate and create.
 We believe in being consistent.
 We use repetition, the power of silence, dance, and human interaction in every episode.
 We slow things down a bit, so that our little viewers can imagine and expand our adventures in their own minds.